leonp/sherlock-holmes/_chapters/the-five-orange-pips-ch1.md

-exhibited no traces of violence, and there can be no doubt that the deceased had been the victim of an unfortunate accident, which should have the effect of calling the attention of the authorities to the condition of the riverside landing-stages.’&nbsp;”
+exhibited no traces of violence, and there can be no doubt that the deceased had been the victim of an unfortunate accident, which should have the effect of calling the attention of the authorities to the condition of the riverside landing-stages.’&”
 </p><p>
 We sat in silence for some minutes, Holmes more depressed and shaken than I had ever seen him.